Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 - `text`: If text is available in media values "extracttext:extracted_text", they can be gathered in a single one.
 - `pdf`: concatenate all images in a single pdf file (require ImageMagick).
+- `pdf2xml`: extract text layer from pdf and create an xml for iiif search.
 - `zip`: zip all files.
 - `zip media`: zip all media files (audio, video, images).
 - `zip other`: zip all other files.